The Abbey of Saint-Mathieu de Fine-Terre

 The west wall of each of these extensions was maintained by a fully Gothic perpendicular arcade supported by new granite pillars.

 In the new south wall, the extensions

 had several semi-circular exits that were walled up.

-The ghost wall on the south aisle has been replaced by a new Gothic arcade which is today incomplete.
+The ghost wall of the south aisle was replaced by a new series of Gothic arches, now broken.